ufs-community/ufs-weather-model/doc/UsersGuide/source/FAQ.rst

 In the above case, the write grid component requires 60 tasks.

-The total number of MPI ranks for FV3atm is the sum of the forecast tasks and any write grid component tasks.
+The total number of MPI ranks for UFSATM is the sum of the forecast tasks and any write grid component tasks.

 ::